PHARMACO - VIGILANCE

 Assessment methods and criteria

-- six multiple response closed questions (3/30 score for each correct answer);
+- six multiple choice questions (3/30 for each correct answer);

-- three open questions (4/30 score for each correct answer);
+- three open-ended questions (4/30 for each correct answer);

-Exam results are published on the Esse3 portal within 3 days of the exam date.
-Students can view the exam, after appointment with the teacher.
+The results of the exam are published on the Esse3 portal within 3 days from the date of the exam.
+Students can view the details of their exam, by appointment with the teacher.

 The teacher is available to receive students in presence (in the office) or at a distance via video call on MS Teams every day after contact by e-mai